NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 ****

-## Trigger a Puppet run on a remote system
+## Trigger a Job on a remote system

 ****